Posts

 Connect with Locals

 Public transit is also a great way to meet people and experience the city like a local.
 Strike up a conversation with fellow passengers, ask for recommendations, or join a guided tour that uses public transit as its primary mode of transport.
-In many cities, transit systems offer free or discounted passes for tourists, making it even easier to explore.
+In many cities, transit systems offer free or discounted passes for tourists — and a quick refresher on transit etiquette for urban spring travel will keep you on the right side of local norms wherever you go.

 Conclusion